 Soar across the sky for sunrise in a hot air balloon over Kissimmee is the perfect start to the morning.
-You’ll fly over Central Florida countryside (possibly wildlife sighting) and depending on the day see the theme parks in the background.
-After an hour flight with Orlando Balloon, we landed and popped a bottle of champagne for mimosas.
+You’ll fly over Central Florida countryside (possibly wildlife sightings) and, depending on the day, see the theme parks in the background.
+After an hour’s flight with Orlando Balloon, we landed and popped a bottle of champagne for mimosas.

 4. Boggy Creek Fan Boat Ride

 Fan boat rides are not only full of adrenaline but also educational for the kids.
 Head off into the Central Florida Everglades in a fan boat with speeds up to 45 mph looking for alligators, birds, and other wildlife.
 On our fan boat ride, we saw several alligators with the largest being 11 feet long (according to the captain).
 It’s a fun and affordable activity for everyone – you can purchase tickets online here for only $27.

 Once you hop in a kayak and head off down the Shingle Creek, you’ll feel transported to another world.
 Shingle Creek is the headwaters of the Everglades full of cypress trees covered in Spanish moss.
 Reconnect with nature with a peaceful morning paddle in this unique hidden gem near Kissimmee.

 We suggest opting for the guided Eco tour, our guide was full of history and spotted a few alligators as we were paddling by.
 You can rent kayaks or canoes and go out on your own or on a guided tour of the creek and beyond.
 It’s best to book online here in advance.

 A day of relaxation is a must on any good vacation itinerary.
 We spent a day at the Omni Hotel in Championsgate hanging out by the pool before heading into the Mokara Spa.
 We had an amazing hour-long massage followed by a facial.
 Make sure to treat yourself to a little pampering while on vacation.